QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 ```
 The gop is 100/20=5s, where fps specified by vfps is 20, and gop frames specified by g is 100.

-## HLS Multiple Bitrate
+## HLS Multiple Bitrates

-SRS does not support HLS multiple bitrate.
+SRS does not support HLS multiple bitrates.

 ## HLS M3u8 Examples